icon-project/icon-sdk-js/quickstart/README.md

-# ICON SDK Javascript Quickstart
+# ICON SDK JavaScript Quickstart

-This is an example project of Icon SDK Javascript.
+This is an example project of Icon SDK JavaScript.

 In this project, the examples are implemented as below.